rax-maas/blueflood-grafana/README.md

 # blueflood-grafana

 Source code of the blueflood-grafana plugin to use [Blueflood](https://github.com/rackerlabs/blueflood) or Rackspace-metrics as a datasouce with [grafana](http://grafana.org/).
-This plugin works with Grafana 3.0 and higher.
+This plugin works with Grafana 3.x

 ## Pre-requisites